RROxford/new-theme/_team/matt-jaquiery.md

 experiments and computational models.

-Matt is interested in a broad range of open science topics, and he helped compile the UKRN Primers on *Preprints* and *Data Sharing*.
-He organises ReproducibiliTea both locally in Oxford and globally as a member of the core team.
-He is also responsible for the technical aspects of this website.
+Matt is interested in a broad range of open science topics, and he helped compile the [UKRN Primers](https://www.bristol.ac.uk/psychology/research/ukrn/about/resources/) on *Preprints* and *Data Sharing*.
+He organises ReproducibiliTea both locally in [Oxford](https://reproducibilitea.org/journal-clubs/#Oxford) and [globally](https://reproducibilitea.org/) as a member of the core team.
+He sits on the Experimental Psychology Open Science Committee.

+Matt is responsible for the technical aspects of this website.